 In Yanakos v.
-UPMC., G.D.
-No. 15-022333 (Pa.
-C.P.
-Nov.
-3, 2016) (Order), an organ recipient challenged the MCARE Statute of Repose, claiming it protects plaintiffs who had sponges left in their body, but does not protect people who are given problematic organs.
+UPMC, 218, A.3d 1214 (Pa.
+2019), the Pennsylvania Supreme Court held the MCARE statute of repose violated the Pennsylvania Constitution.

 In Yanakos, the plaintiff son donated a lobe of his liver to his plaintiff mother in 2003.
+Id. at 3.
 The plaintiffs claimed that the son underwent multiple tests in 2003 that showed his liver was not properly functioning and should not have been considered as a donor to his mother.
+Id.
 Plaintiffs claimed that they were not made aware of these test results until 2014, and thereafter brought suit in 2015 alleging negligence and lack of informed consent.
+Id.
 The defendants sought summary judgment since suit was brought after the seven-year State of Repose.
+Id. at 4.
 The trial court granted summary judgment, noting that the MCARE Act was clear, and the plaintiffs did not fall into the limited MCARE Statute of Repose exception.
+Id. at 4.
 The court noted it did not intend to expand any duty upon doctors that was not formally legislated or previously outline by the courts.
+Id. at 4.

 On appeal, the Superior Court affirmed that the plaintiff could not proceed with his lawsuit against UPMC over a liver transplant that occurred 13 years before he filed suit.
 Yanakos v.
 UPMC, 175 A.3d 418 (Pa.
 Super.
 Ct.
 2017) (TABLE).
 Plaintiffs contended that the limited exemption to the Statute of Repose violated the equal protection clause of the constitution.
-Id. at \5.
+Id. at 5.
 The court rejected this argument, stating that there was a specific goal to the timeframe of the Statute of Repose to ensure medical injuries are discovered promptly.
-Id.
-At \9 The court held that expanding delayed discovery to potential negligence outside the foreign object classification would expose health care providers to further liability.
-Id. at \13.
+Id. at 9.
+The court held that expanding delayed discovery to potential negligence outside the foreign object classification would expose health care providers to further liability.
+Id. at 13.
 It would undermine the goal of keeping medical professional liability insurance affordable.
 Id.

 The Pennsylvania Supreme Court granted allocator in Yanakos v.
 UPMC to address the issue of whether the MCARE Statute of Repose violates the Open Courts guarantee of the Pennsylvania Constitution Article I, §11, where it arbitrarily and capriciously deprives some patients of access to courts, but permits actions by similarly situated patients.
-Argument occurred in October of 2018.
-No ruling has yet been issued.